rucio/documentation/docs/contributing.md

     * **Features** include major developments or potentially disruptive changes and are included in feature releases made multiple times a year.

-    * **Hotfix** are specific patch releases happening due to the necessity of important fixes.

 The [__repository__](https://github.com/rucio/rucio/)  consists of different branches: